qjchen1972/dire/bone suppression/README.md

 * network model:
    * The Resnet of 12 layers, refering to [net.h](https://github.com/qjchen1972/dire/blob/master/bone%20suppression/net.h)

 *  From 100 images of bone chest, randomly cut, and generate 512000 32X32 gradient images.
-At the same time, the corresponding 8X8 label were generated from the corresponding bone removed chest radiographs:
+At the same time, the corresponding 8X8 labels were generated from the corresponding bone removed chest radiographs:
    * tool xxx/train_data xxx/train_label 32 32 512000

 *  A bone chest radiograph of 512X512 is divided into N gradient maps of 32X32, input into the trained model, generate data, and then solve a Possion equation.
 Finally, Chest radiographs without bones are generated.